sait-wbdv/winter-2021/_posts/2021-03-17-mongoose-atlas.md

 ## 1. NoSQL vs SQL
 ### Learning Objectives
-- Understand the difference between
+- Understand the difference between NoSQL and SQL (relational) databases.
+- Define document databases and their terminology.
+- Summarize the pros and cons to document databases and MongoDB in general.

 ### Terminology
 Document Database